joyent/triton-kbmapi/docs/index.md

 }
 ```

 Note there is no need to keep more than the recovery tokens asociated with the currently active and staged configurations.
-Previous recovery tokens can be removed as part of the process of adding/activating a new one, given the information they may provide will be useless at this point and in the future.
+Previous recovery tokens can be removed as part of the process of adding/activating a new one, given the information they provide will be useless at this point and in the future.

 #### Implementation details